codio/site/source/docs/teacher/create/addstudents.html.md

 1. Codio will generate a token for you to give to any students you want to join the class.

 1. Give your students the token and then ask them to log in to Codio.
-They should enter the token when requested.
+They should enter the token when requested, or go to the 'Join a Class' area where they can enter the token.
 1. To view the students in your class, select the class and the **Students** tab once again.
 You will see a list of students’ names who have successfully completed the sign-up process.
 <img alt="authtoken" src="/img/docs/manage_classes/adding_students_invite/student_list.png" class="simple"/>